Mao Shimada

 Mao Shimada (島田 麻央, Shimada Mao) is a Japanese figure skater.
-She is the 2024 Youth Olympic champion, a three-time World Junior champion (2023, 2024, 2025), a three-time ISU Junior Grand Prix Final champion (2022–23, 2023–24, 2024–25), a seven-time ISU Junior Grand Prix gold medalist, a three-time Japanese national medalist (silver in 2025, bronze in 2023 and 2024), and a four-time Japanese junior national champion (2021–2024).
+She is the 2024 Youth Olympic champion, a four-time World Junior champion (2023, 2024, 2025, 2026), a four-time ISU Junior Grand Prix Final champion (2022–23, 2023–24, 2024–25, 2025-26), an eight-time ISU Junior Grand Prix gold medalist, a four-time Japanese national medalist (silver in 2025 and 2026, bronze in 2023 and 2024), and a five-time Japanese junior national champion (2021–2025).
 She is the twenty-first woman in history to have successfully landed a triple Axel jump, fourteenth woman to successfully land a quadruple jump and second Japanese woman to land a quadruple toeloop in competition.

-Not yet age eligible for senior events, Shimada won the 14 international events she entered, making her the most dominant skater in the junior field in the history of the sport.
+As a junior skater, Shimada won all 19 international events she competed in, accomplishing a Junior Golden Slam as well as 4 consecutive Junior Grand Slams, making her the most dominant skater in the junior field in the history of figure skating.

 Personal life

 Shimada was born on 30 October 2008 in Koganei, Tokyo, Japan.
 Her mother, Ayumi, was a fan of Japanese figure skater Mao Asada and named Shimada after her.
 She also has a sister, Aoi, who is three years younger than her.

 In 2020, when Shimada was twelve, she, her mother, and sister moved from Tokyo to Kyoto in 2020 so that Shimada could train at the Kinoshita Skating Academy under Mie Hamada.
 In addition to figure skating, Shimada also enjoys dancing, bowling, and cooking.

 As of March 2021, she graduated from Okubo Elementary School and attended Hirono Junior High School, where she graduated in 2024.
+She is currently attending Chukyo University Affiliated Chukyo High School.